nteract/docs/user-guides/getting-started-with-nteract.md

 ### Organizing cells within a notebook

 Like any written document, the organization of the content matters. nteract allows you to rearrange the cells within a notebook using drag-and-drop.
-You can click on the left hand side of a cell and drag it to the desired position.
+You can click on the left-hand side of a cell and drag it to the desired position.

 ![Using drag and drop to rearrange cells in a notebook](https://cldup.com/HgCrZl9zXW.gif)